MaximF39/parser/README.md

-My utils for send products and categories
+The utils file, which helps in working with parser and the igrotoys parser